WeirongHan/lumaa-spring-2025-swe/README.md

 - **Start Backend Server**:
   - npm run dev
 - **Notes**:
-  - Remeber to modify DB and Port settings in .env file with respect to your device
+  - Remeber to modify DB related environment variables and Port settings in .env file with respect to your device

 ### 3. Frontend
 - **Install Dependencies**: